kurtekat/shaiya-episode-6/sdev/README.md

 | 397     | 74      | :x:                |
 | 412     | 78      | :x:                |
 | 432     | 87      | :white_check_mark: |

+### Skill Ability 70

+The effect(s) will be removed a few seconds after the skill has been stopped.

+### Skill Ability 87

+The ability value is expected to be greater than or equal to 200.
+The library will divide the ability value by 100.

 ## Chaotic Squares